slatedocs/slate/source/index.html.md

 **RIGHT COLUMN: Examples**

 The right column contains JSON formatted examples of how the specification is used.
+In the future other output formats are added on request basis.

 > Example of JSON formatted snippet from the Open Data Product specification: